 have additional abnormalities.
 Some of these may be:

 - defects of the arms and legs

-- duodenal atresia (the first part of the small bowel
+development of the first part of the small bowel

 - congenital heart defects

-A physical exam after birth is generally enough to make a diagnosis.
-Imaging tests can confirm the problem and reveal the extent of the abnormalities.
-These may include:
+confirm the problem and reveal the extent of the abnormalities.

-After the diagnosis of imperforate anus, your doctor should also test for other abnormalities associated with this condition.
+test for other abnormalities associated with this condition.
 Tests used may

 - X-rays of the spine to detect bone abnormalities